-- Obtaining an understanding of the key processes and controls associated with the accounting for revenue; - Ensuring that recognition of revenue is consistent with the requirements of AASB 15 Revenue from Contracts with Customers: - Performing substantive procedures in relation to revenue during the period; - Reviewing cut-off and ensuring revenue was recorded in the correct period; and - Assessing the appropriateness of the disclosures included in the financial report.
+- Obtaining an understanding of the key processes and controls associated with the accounting for revenue; - Ensuring that recognition of revenue is consistent with the requirements of AASB 15 Revenue from Contracts with Customers; - Performing substantive procedures in relation to revenue during the period; - Reviewing cut-off and ensuring revenue was recorded in the correct period; and - Assessing the appropriateness of the disclosures included in the financial report.

-Information other than the financial report and auditor's report thereon
+Information Other than the Financial Report and Auditor's Report Thereon

 The directors are responsible for the other information.
-The other information comprises the information included in the Group's financial report for the year ended 31 December 2022, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Group's annual report for the year ended 31 December 2023, but does not include the financial report and our auditor's report thereon.